RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 **GENOTYPE_GVCFS directory**
 - If the VARIANT_CALLING was performed on the full genomic reference: this folder contains final variants_calling.vcf.gz file and its associated index (variants_calling.vcf.gz.tbi)
 - If the VARIANT_CALLING was performed on the basis of a sub reference (subbams) and the positions of the variants (vcf file) were converted to the genomic reference, this folder contains final variants_calling_converted.vcf.gz file and its associated index (variants_calling_converted.vcf.gz.csi)
+- **REPORTS directory** contains variants_stats_histograms.pdf file with all the histograms baseq on GATK locus statistics.

 ## Tools